adobe/adobe-changelog-generator/README.md

 * Use custom repeat in template uses custom repeat class name as the directive name.

 #### Custom release parser
-Application supports multiple type of declaration of version ranges, but you can simply create new one!
+The application supports multiple types of declaration of version ranges, but you can create a new one!

 * Create new `<custom_name>.js` file in `src/release-parsers` folder.
 * Create new class implementing corresponding interface. (`src/api/release-parsers-interface`)